 Nerves transmit pain messages.
 When nerves are compressed they can cause pain or weakness.
 Pelvic rehab is traditionally centered around muscles, but muscles are at the will of the innervating nerve.
 Frequently the nerve is overlooked as the source of pain or weakness.
 Unfortunately, the patients who receive diagnoses such as neuropathic pain or nerve entrapment are presented with few options.
 Pelvic neural pain can be mimic or be the actual cause of vulvodynia, labial pain, gluteal and low back pain, SI pain, lower abdominal and bladder pain, pubic symphysis pain, as well as many other syndromes and weakness, such as hypertonicity in the pelvic floor or anorgasmia.

 Participants must have prior experience with internal vaginal assessment.
 Pelvic Floor Level One and intermediate coursework, Pelvic Floor Level 2A or other intra-rectal mapping course is a required pre-requisite.
-There will also be pre-reading material which is required and will be posted by 2 months prior to the course.

-Required Text: Gray's Anatomy for Students - Available at a 20% Discount for Herman & Wallace registrants (use discount code ELS25OFF).
+Highly Suggested Text: Gray's Anatomy for Students - Available at a 20% Discount for Herman & Wallace registrants (use discount code ELS25OFF).
 Registrants who already own a copy are not required to purchase an additional one.
 For those who are interested in making the shift to digital, there is an ebook version of Gray's Anatomy for Students through the above link.
 You may wish to purchase the hard copy of the book to be able to take notes in class.

 Upon completion of this course, participants will be able to: